 How to Grow Hot Peppers

-Growing Hot Peppers has become one of America's hot gardening projects.
-Hot As a lover of hot peppers, you will probably grow several varieties.
+Growing Hot Peppers is one of America's hot garden plants.
+Hot peppers are As a lover of hot peppers, you will likely grow several varieties.
 In addition of what you can do with the choice and selection!
 For starters, there are